Case report: Roles in research and education

 A case report is generally considered a type of anecdotal evidence.
 Given their intrinsic methodological limitations, including lack of statistical sampling, case reports are placed at the bottom of the hierarchy of clinical evidence, together with case series.
 Nevertheless, case reports do have genuinely useful roles in medical research and evidence-based medicine.
-In particular, they have facilitated recognition of new diseases and adverse effects of treatments (e.g., recognition of the link between administration of thalidomide to mothers and malformations in their babies was triggered by a case report).
+In particular, they have facilitated recognition of new diseases and adverse effects of treatments.
+For example, the recognition of the link between administration of thalidomide to mothers and malformations in their babies was triggered by a case report.
 Case reports have a role in pharmacovigilance.
 They can also help understand the clinical spectrum of rare diseases as well as unusual presentations of common diseases.
 They can help generate study hypotheses, including plausible mechanisms of disease.
 Case reports may also have a role to play in guiding the personalization of treatments in clinical practice.

 Proponents of case reports have outlined some particular advantages of the format.
 Case reports and series have a high sensitivity for detecting novelty and therefore remain one of the cornerstones of medical progress; they provide many new ideas in medicine.
 Whereas randomized clinical trials usually only inspect one variable or very few variables, rarely reflecting the full picture of a complicated medical situation, the case report can detail many different aspects of the patient's medical situation (e.g. patient history, physical examination, diagnosis, psychosocial aspects, follow up).

 Because typical, unremarkable cases are less likely to be published, use of case reports as scientific evidence must take into account publication bias.
 Some case reports also contain an extensive review of the relevant literature on the topic at-hand (and sometimes a systematic review of available evidence).
 Reports adopting this sort of approach can be identified by terms such as a "case report and review of the literature".
 Reports containing broader active research such as this might be considered case studies in the true definition of the term.

-Case reports can also play a relevant role in medical education, providing a structure for case-based learning.
+Case reports can also play a relevant role in medical education by providing a structure for case-based learning.

 A particular attraction of case reports is the possibility of quick publication (with respect to more extensive studies such as randomized control trials), allowing them to act as a kind of rapid short communication between busy clinicians who may not have the time or resources to conduct large scale research.